justarrived/skill-training/technologies/continuous-deployment.md

 In this guide we will setup a basic CD pipeline on [Heroku](https://heroku.com) which will deploy code from [GitHub](https://github.com).

+This guide assumes you are familiar with GitHub.
+If you are unfamiliar with Heroku, please read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Heroku).

 ### Create a GitHub account.